prakhartiwari0/100-days-of-code/log.md

 **Real Self-Learning** is when you yourself read (documentation or some authentic resource), practice, experiment and code.
 You can watch _some_ YouTube videos from authentic Creators for clearing your concepts, for example Kevin Powell is a really great person to learn CSS from, he teaches the concepts so nicely and deeply, that if you learn from him about some concepts that you struggle in, you will feel satisfied.
 But whatever maybe the case, searching the GOOGLE, Reading Docs, Learning from Stackoverflow, and other authentic websites, articles, GitHub, and most importantly, practicing and building stuff on your own is the best way to learn coding/webdev.

 **Link to work:** No Link as of Now

+### Day 0: September 01, 2022
+##### (delete me or comment me out)

+**Today's Progress**: I have started JavaScript!
+I already know the basics of programming so it quite easy, but still, I am focusing on the basics.
+I learnt about Variables, Consts, Numbers, Operators.

+**Thoughts:** Well, I need to sincerely devote the time that I give to learning this.
+And I also have to focus on my studies...Huh the life is soooo umm I don't know....
+Amazing?
+Lost?
+Confusing?
+What is this world?
+Who am I?
+Why am I?
+Aaah soo weird but unique.
+Listening to the music of Kimi no Na wa, it is pretty amazing.